 Unavailability Handling¶

 zae-limiter provides configurable behavior when DynamoDB is unavailable.
-This guide covers the failure modes and how to choose the right one for your application.
+This guide covers the on_unavailable modes and how to choose the right one for your application.

 Scope